aspose-total/Aspose.Total-Products/total/net/conversion/dotm-to-potm/_index.md

 // Load the Single Page Microsoft Word DOTM file Aspose.Words.Document dotm = new Aspose.Words.Document("sourceWordFile.dotm");

-// Save dotm file to HTML
+// Save DOTM file to HTML
 dotm.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOTM documents export each page to HTML separately using Aspose.Words and then use the below code to convert to POTM.
+// To convert multi pages DOTM documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to POTM.

 using (Presentation potm = new Presentation()){